 - Paypal App

 If you have ever purchased anything off of Ebay.com you know the most accepted form of payment for items is Paypal.
-What is not quite as well known is that Paypal is very popular accepted form of payment on many websites.
+What is not quite as well known is that Paypal is a very popular accepted form of payment on many websites.
 The Paypal application lets users send money to people, pay for items online, transfer money between accounts, find local businesses that accept Paypal (which you can then use your phone to pay for), and also take photos of checks to have them deposited into the account.
 Paypal also is a safe, convenient way to pay.
-If there are every any issues with purchased product Paypal has wonderful support and usually can get your money back.
+If there are ever any issues with the purchased product Paypal has wonderful support and usually can get your money back.

 - Square App

 The square app is perfect for anyone running a small business, or anyone needing to accept payment from someone.
-The square application is free to sign up for, and has an optional attachment that plugs into a headphone jack.
+The square application is free to sign up for and has an optional attachment that plugs into a headphone jack.
 The attachment allows any credit card or debit card to be swiped for payment.
 The screen then allows the payer to sign their name so the payment can be processed.
 The app can also be used with the attachment, so you can enter in a credit card number instead of swiping it.
-Since not all of us have taken accounting courses, there are options to allow for tax and tipping, and has easy deposit features to transfer payments into a user’s bank account.
-Square is the go-to app for anyone who needs to accept payments ranging from an up-start company to a family garage sale.
+Since not all of us have taken accounting courses, there are options to allow for tax and tipping and have easy deposit features to transfer payments into a user’s bank account.
+Square is the go-to app for anyone who needs to accept payments ranging from an upstart company to a family garage sale.
 Being able to accept credit cards instead of cash only increases purchases and allows the user to be able to tap into markets normally unavailable.